Deepak0825/DataAnalysisProjects/README.md

 This repository contains a collection of data analysis projects.
 Each project focuses on analyzing different datasets to derive insights, visualize data, and explore patterns and trends using various data analysis techniques and tools.

-## Project List

-1. **Bike Store Sales Analysis**
-   - Analyzing sales data from bike stores to understand sales performance, customer demographics, and product preferences.

-2. **Impact of Recession on Automobile Sales**
-   - Analyzing historical data to understand how sales were affected during recession periods.
-The analysis includes various visualizations and dashboards to provide insights to company directors.

-3. **Immigration to Canada Analysis**
-   - Analyzing immigration data to Canada to understand trends, patterns, and the demographic impact over the years.
-The project includes visualizations and statistical analysis to provide insights into immigration trends.

 ## Common Features

 - **Data Cleaning**: Handling missing values, removing duplicates, and correcting data types.